dyrector-io/blog/content/blog/2023-06-15-containerization-best-practices/index.md

 ---

-_This blogpost was written by the team of [dyrector.io](https://dyrectorio.com). dyrector.io is an open-source container management platform._
+_This blogpost was written by the team of [dyrector.io](https://dyrectorio.com). dyrector.io is an open-source continuous delivery & deployment platform with version management._

 **Find the project on [GitHub](https://github.com/dyrector-io/dyrectorio/).**